 In Monster Theory, Cohen presents seven theses that would define how scholars approached the study of monsters for decades.
 Most prominent among these are two theses, thesis III: "The Monster Is the Harbinger of Category Crisis," meaning that "they are disturbing hybrids whose externally incoherent bodies resist attempts to include them in any systematic structuration," and thesis V: "The Monster Polices the Borders of the Possible," which is to say that monstrous bodies are used to define all realms of acceptable behavior in society by standing outside of it (6, 12).
 Cohen argues that monsters are defined by and define boundaries, and yet their liminality makes them a point of anxiety.
 By refusing easy categorization, monsters become dangerous, "threaten[ing] to smash distinctions" (6).
 They embody the possibility of escaping from normative regimes, not only offering a different route but questioning the validity or stability of that which they oppose.
 Such is the case of the hermaphrodites in The Travels of Sir John Mandeville, who are meant to enforce a gender binary, but as Leah DeVun explores in The Shape of Sex, actually provide the opportunity to think through and materialize the existence of intersex individuals.
-When contained, the monster can flip entirely from an object of horror to one of desire, such as the sexualized vampire as first portrayed in Carmilla and Dracula.
-Yet that desirability cannot be said to translate cleanly off the page and into real life.
-Because of the dangers they pose, those who approach monstrousness must be punished.
+While hermaphrodites as monsters were symbolic entities, intersex individuals did exist and monstrous identities allowed both positive and negative ways to imagine them.
+When contained, the monster can flip entirely from an object of horror to one of desire, such as the sexualized Green Knight in Sir Gawain and the Green Knight.
+However, because of the dangers they pose, those who approach monstrousness must be punished.
 Monsters become sites of control that serve to police what is and isn't desired behavior, like the child whose nocturnal wanderings are curtailed by the fear of a monster under their bed, thus ordering the activities they can participate in when outside their parent's watchful eye.
-The monster often serves as a way to physically restricts bodies, including their movement, activities, and presentation.
+The monster often functions as a means of enforcing physical restrictions on bodies, controlling their movement, activities, and presentation.
 Ultimately, however, as Cohen says, as much as the center attempts to push monsters away, monsters insist that we acknowledge that we have created them, and consider why we have done so.